boydaihungst/nodebb-plugin-postmentions-fixed/README.md

 # Username/Group Mentions

-This NodeBB plugin allows posters to reference (or *mention*) other users or groups on a NodeBB by simply precluding the `@` symbol before a username.
+This NodeBB plugin allows posters to reference (or *mention*) other users or groups on a NodeBB by simply precluding the `#` symbol before a username.

 A link is automatically added to the post.

 ## Installation

-This plugin is bundled with every NodeBB install.
-If not, you can install it via the Plugins page of the ACP.
+npm install nodebb-plugin-postmentions

-Alternatively,
+## Warning

-    npm install nodebb-plugin-mentions
+This is not stable for production.
+Use at your own risk.